hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 Each `network_interfaces` block supports the following:

 * `associate_public_ip_address` - Associate a public ip address with the network interface.
 Boolean value.
 * `delete_on_termination` - Whether the network interface should be destroyed on instance termination.
+Defaults to `false` if not set.
 * `description` - Description of the network interface.
 * `device_index` - The integer index of the network interface attachment.
 * `ipv6_addresses` - One or more specific IPv6 addresses from the IPv6 CIDR block range of your subnet.
 Conflicts with `ipv6_address_count`